 I decided to head to the gym for a morning spin class.
 By the time the class was over, I had convinced myself the dream about the slimy red monster wasn’t real.
 I showered and changed in the busy locker room.
 I was even calm enough to close my eyes as I washed my face.

 Heading out the front door of the building, I felt renewed and hungry.
 A coffee and a hot croissant sounded great for breakfast.
 Walking into the bakery, hot sugar and fresh brewing coffee grounds washed over my nerves.
 Everything in the world seemed normal and full of goodness and light.
-I ordered my regular Americano and added a half dozen croissants to go.
+I ordered my regular Americano and added a half-dozen croissants to go.

-I sucked in a breath of air and quickly turned to leave, only to find Leo’s stalker now blocking the doorway.
+I sucked in a breath and quickly turned to leave, only to find Leo’s stalker now blocking the doorway.
 Her inhuman speed and lack of breath movements told me she was not merely human.
 She could probably tell neither was I.

 “Hi there, Alerie.
 My name is Emma.
 We need to talk about the tracks.”